KTH/devops-course/contributions/essay/applelid-kasperli/README.md

 Github username: Kappenn

 ## Topic
-DevOps and CI/CD in the Cloud, from a beginners perspective
+Continuous Integration, how do the practice handle the advent of cloud

-What are CI/CD? and description of the pipeline?
+Describe the general philosphy of CI.

-What popular tools do exist and what do they do?
+What tools do exist(Jenkins and more)

-What Cloud providers offers CI/CD tools?
+How do they integrate with Cloud?

-Compare some of the different Cloud providers?
+Comparison between cloud providers.